shiyouping/diff-and-status-checker/README.md

 ## Algorithm

+If there are no changed files included in the `filters` for a pull request, the output is `false`; otherwise this action will detect changed files based on the incremental changes since the last commit that passes the checks that are included in `includeJobs` but not in `excludeJobs`.

 This action will retrieve all the commits that belong to a pull request, and check every single commit starting from the most recent one in reverse order.
 If the commit has jobs included in `includeJobs` but not in `excludeJobs`, and the conclusion of each job is one of `neutral`, `success` and `skipped`, then this action will mark the current commit as `base` commit, and use `git diff --name-only ${base} ${head}` to calculate the differences in between.
 If the differences are included in the `filters`, then this action will return `true`, otherwise `false`.

 ## Note